+reconfig

-- reconfig This command reloads the configuration file and loads new zones, but does not reload existing zone files even if they have changed.
-This is faster than a full reload when there is a large number of zones, because it avoids the need to examine the modification times of the zone files. - recursing This command dumps the list of queries named is currently recursing on, and the list of domains to which iterative queries are currently being sent.
-The second list includes the number of fetches currently active for the given domain, and how many have been passed or dropped because of the fetches-per-zone option. - refresh zone [class [view]] This command schedules zone maintenance for the given zone. - reload This command reloads the configuration file and zones. - reload zone [class [view]] This command reloads the given zone. - retransfer zone [class [view]] This command retransfers the given secondary zone from the primary server.
+This command reloads the configuration file and loads new zones, but does not reload existing zone files even if they have changed.
+This is faster than a full rndc reload when there is a large number of zones, because it avoids the need to examine the modification times of the zone files.

+recursing

+This command dumps the list of queries named is currently recursing on, and the list of domains to which iterative queries are currently being sent.

+The first list includes all unique clients that are waiting for recursion to complete, including the query that is awaiting a response and the timestamp (seconds since the Unix epoch) of when named started processing this client query.

+The second list comprises of domains for which there are active (or recently active) fetches in progress.
+It reports the number of active fetches for each domain and the number of queries that have been passed (allowed) or dropped (spilled) as a result of the fetches-per-zone limit.
+(Note: these counters are not cumulative over time; whenever the number of active fetches for a domain drops to zero, the counter for that domain is deleted, and the next time a fetch is sent to that domain, it is recreated with the counters set to zero).

+'''

+refresh zone [class [view]]

+'''

+This command schedules zone maintenance for the given zone.

+reload

+This command reloads the configuration file and zones.

+'''

+reload zone [class [view]]

+'''

+This command reloads the given zone.

+retransfer zone [class [view]]

+This command retransfers the given secondary zone from the primary server.